Shadows and photon rings of a quantum black hole: Conclusion

 We study the shadows and the photon ring structures of a quantum black hole arising from a loop quantum cosmology model.
 We calculate the radius of the light ring of the quantum black hole, and give an approximation of it, $r_{l} \simeq 3 M - \frac{\alpha}{9 M}$, at the first order of the quantum correction parameter $\alpha$.
 Considering a simple model where we assume the quantum black hole is backlit by a large and distant plane of uniform and isotropic emission, we calculate the radius of the shadow, which is $ r_s = 3 \sqrt{3} M - \frac{\alpha}{6\left(\sqrt{3} M\right)} $ at the first order of the quantum correction parameter.
 We then study the structure of the photon ring, and compare the shadow and photon ring of the quantum black hole with that of the SBH.
 The quantum correction term makes the radius of the shadow smaller than that of the Schwarzschild black hole, which is consistent with the claim in \cite{Lu:2019zxb}.
 We also estimate the relationship between the deflection angle $\varphi_{\textrm{def}}$ and the impact parameter of a light ray.
 When $b$ is approaching to the critical value $b_c$, we obtain a logarithmic relationship $\varphi_{\textrm{def}} \simeq \frac{\sqrt{2}}{\omega r_{l}^2}\log\left(b - b_{\textrm{c}}\right)$.

 We then plot the images of the shadows and photon rings of the QBH under three illumination conditions.
 And we also compare the images of QBH with that of the SBH in each illumination models.
 In Model 1 and Model 2, there are only small quantitative difference between the images of the two kinds of BHs.
-In Model 3, the difference of the images is quantitatively large.
-This means we could distinguish the QBH and the SBH under some specific conditions from the shadow images.
+In Model 3, it is found that there are two brightness peaks in the images of the two kinds of BHs.
+In each image of the BHs, the outer peak is located around the critical impact parameter.
+And, we also plot nine sets of brightness curves for QBH and SBH in Fig.\eqref{Model3-changethick} with respect to different thickness of the accretion disks.
+It is found that the inner brightness peak of the SBH is always almost twice of that of the QBH.
+This means we could distinguish the QBH and the SBH under some specific illumination conditions via the shadow images.